 The energy industry has been burdened broadly by a dramatic decline in the price of oil and gas.
 With oil and natural gas prices already relatively low due to the expanse in supply in North America over the past decade (due largely to hydraulic fracturing technology), oil prices began a steep descent beginning in mid-2014.
 Aggravating the decline, in November 2014 the Organization of Petroleum Exporting Countries-after years of tempering significant fluctuations in oil prices through the control of supply-announced that it would not reduce production quotas in the face of the significant decrease in the price of oil.
 By the end of the third quarter in 2015, the price of oil had decreased by more than 50% year over year-from approximately \$92 a barrel as of September 15, 2014 to below \$50 a barrel as of September 15, 2015.
-On August 24, 2015, the price of oil hit a six-year low, dipping below \$39 per barrel, and within a week of the Petition Date had dropped below \$37.
+On August 24, 2015, the price of oil hit a six-year low, dipping below \$39 per barrel, and has dropped below \$30.